ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/ui-how-view-test-reports-posting.md

 ---
-title: Review a Test Report Before Posting a Sales or Purchase Document | Microsoft Docs
+title: View a Test Report Before Posting a Sales or Purchase Document
 description: Before you post a document, for example, an order or a credit memo, you can test and review it to check for errors that might block posting.
-services: project-madeira
-documentationcenter: ''
 author: SusanneWindfeldPedersen

-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
+ms.search.form:
 ms.date: 04/01/2021
 ms.author: solsen